Can metronidazole cause white tongue

 Using an alcohol-free mouthwash can help to kill bacteria in your mouth and freshen your breath.
 Additionally, rinsing your mouth with warm water after eating can help to remove food particles and reduce the risk of infections.

-See also Metronidazole prescribed for std
+See also Metronidazole and fem dophilus

 By incorporating these healthy habits into your daily routine, you can help maintain good oral health and reduce the likelihood of experiencing adverse effects from metronidazole treatment.
 Remember to consult with your healthcare provider for personalized advice and recommendations.